 Back in February, it was revealed that Google’s former head of Android platform security, Nick Kralevich, had left the Android team to ‘define security’ over in the Fuchsia department.
 Describing it as a “new, experimental operating system,” Kralevich doesn’t hint at any specific launch window, however it does show where Google chooses to put its most crucial resources.

-Right now, the speculation points to Fuchsia running within the next three years just on smart home devices, with a full public release coming within the next five years.
-However, even that seems to be an extremely shaky rumor – we’d be surprised if we saw it release before 2024 (or actual androids), if it ever actually comes out.
+Today, all the speculation points to Google Fuchsia running within the next three years just on smart home devices, with a full public release coming within the next five years.
+Still, that seems to be an extremely shaky rumor – we’d be surprised if we saw it release before 2024 (or actual androids), if it ever actually comes out.

 However, recent developer messages through the Android Open Source Project suggest some movement.
 One of the commits mentions two repos, that the folks at 9to5Google take to be the “incorporation of the official Fuchsia SDK”.
 Another commit mentions the Huawei Honor Play smartphone, so we could see Fuchsia tested on actual devices soon.